aliHosseinNezhad/PersianRadialTimePicker/README.md

         }
  ```

-### changing style
+## Configuration
-  you can change color of views by the folowing way:
+- Change color of views by the folowing way:
  ```
  fun darkMode(it: TimePickerBottomSheetFragment) {
         var textColors = Color.rgb(220, 220, 230)